matmuher/hash_table_optimize/README.md

         height="300"
         style="display: block; margin: auto" />

 We can see cost that belongs to ror_hash increased.
-It's all okay, because as we've seen total cost decreased But as we did not do anything with hash function, its cost remained without changes.
+It's all okay, because as we've seen total cost decreased.
+But as we did not do anything with hash function, its cost remained without changes.
 So its time contribution percentage increased.

 Thus, next step would be: